mriffle/nf-teirex-dda/docs/source/workflow_parameters.rst

      - If set to ``true``, decoy hits will be imported into Limelight--enabling target/decoy QC visualization.
 Only set to ``true`` if this is required, dramatically increases file sizes.
 Default: ``false``
    * -
      - ``limelight_entrapment_prefix``
      - If this set, any protein that begins with this string will be considered an entrapment decoy by Limelight--that is a target hit that is secretly really a decoy.
 This enables some QC/statistic tools within Limelight to estimate error.
+Example: ``limelight_entrapment_prefix = 'ENTRAP'``.
 Default: not set.
    * -
      - ``email``
      - The email address to which a notification should be sent upon workflow completion.
 If no email is specified, no email will be sent.
 To send email, you must configure mail server settings (see below).